ninjaprawn/Pseudo/README.md

 It's not really a language as it is a compiler to other languages.

-See the Plans for what's being working on and coming up!
+See the <a href="https://github.com/ninjaprawn/Pseudo/issues/1">plans</a> for what's being working on and coming up!

 Compiler inspired by https://github.com/thejameskyle/the-super-tiny-compiler